dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

  ADD_GOLD_TO_PLAYER
   Allows to add some off-map gold as a reward to a player.
   Example: ADD_GOLD_TO_PLAYER(PLAYER0,5000)
+ ALLY_PLAYERS
+  Marks two players as allied, or ends the alliance.
+The difference to original DK is that this command takes 3 parameters - 2 are players, and third one is 1 if the alliance is being created, and 0 if it is being broken.
+  Note that computer players will not break the alliance by themselves, but human player may do so.
+So this command is mostly for controlling the computer players behavior.
  BONUS_LEVEL_TIME
   Sets time to be displayed on "bonus timer" - on-screen time field, used mostly for bonus levels.